Phenomenology of laminar acoustic streaming jets: Derivation of the equations for the acoustic field radiated by a plane circular transducer

 \subsection{Governing equations of acoustics}

 Although acoustic streaming refers to an incompressible flow, it relies on the attenuation of sound waves, which are a compressible process~\cite{Chassaing2002}.
-Based on the assumptions listed in Sec.~\ref{subsection:acoustic_field}, the acoustic propagation problem can be described by the compressible Navier-Stokes and continuity equations linearized around a resting fluid of density $\rho$, together with an isentropic equation of state~\citep{Kinsler2000,Blackstock2000}:
+Based on the assumptions listed in Sec.~\ref{subsection:acoustic_field}, the propagation of linear sound waves far from solid boundaries can be described by the irrotational compressible Navier-Stokes and continuity equations linearized around a resting fluid of density $\rho$, together with an isentropic equation of state~\citep{Kinsler2000,Blackstock2000}: